Rikashiii/Advanced-Analytics/#Assignments.md

 ---

+# Assignment 3

-1. Predict weight using height in weigh-height.csv dataset
+1. Predict weight using height in weigh-height.csv dataset.
+(Linear Regression)

+1. Perform Naive Bayes Classification and Logistic Regression to predict if a bank customer would "churn" (i.e. close bank account) using dataset "Bank Customer Churn Prediction".
+Perform encoding and scaling as appropriate.
+Handle nulls, if present.

+1. Use dataset
+kaggle->tejashvi14/travel-insurance-prediction-data
+Predict 'customer travel insurance purchase' column.
+Perform scaling, encoding, null handling, as neccessary.